-In case of 5G SNPNs, however, the situation is quite different, with respect to access to radio spectrum and numbering resources.
+In case of 5G SNPNs, however, the situation is quite different, in particular with respect to access to radio spectrum and numbering resources.
 As SNPNs are expected to play an important role in content production these issues will be further discussed in the following text.
-It was found that the current spectrum access rules may not be suitable for certain 5G SNPN deployments that are common in professional content production.
+In particular it was found that the current spectrum access rules may not be suitable for certain 5G SNPN deployments that are common in professional content production.

 It should also be noted that, while a technical definition of 'non-public networks' is provided in 3GPP TS 23.501 [6] and TS 22.261 (Release 16) [7], there is no commonly agreed regulatory definition of that term.
-Therefore, the Project has based its analysis on the clarification provided in the ECC Report 337 (section 2.2)5 [8].
-Access to spectrum for 5G SNPNs in content production.
+Therefore, the Project has based its analysis on the clarification provided in the ECC Report 337 (section 2.2).[8]